ritviksahajpal/cavapy/README.md

 --------------------------------------------------------------------------------------------------
 **Check GitHub issues for known servers' downtimes**

-**We will release Bias corrected CORDEX-CORE simulations with the ISIMIP methodology in 2025**
+**We will release bias-corrected CORDEX-CORE simulations with the ISIMIP methodology in 2025.
+This will allow non-expert users to directly use these datasets and avoid the need for custom bias-correction**

 --------------------------------------------------------------------------------------------------